-Examples of plagiarizing or cheating include, but are not limited to:
+Examples of academic misconduct include, but are not limited to:

 - presenting someone else's written or spoken words or ideas as your own;

 - using direct quotes with no quotation marks;

 - paraphrasing without crediting the source or in some other way suggesting someone else's work is yours;